blzjmzk/todo-app/README.md

 - adding items on the top of the list
 - placing items on the bottom of the list when marking them as completed
 - adding todo items by enter key
-- site refreshing input autofocus
+- input autofocus after site refreshing
 - icons used: [Phosphoricons](https://phosphoricons.com/)

 Icons' licence: